NCERT Solutions for Class 8 Science Chapter 3 - Free PDF Download

-Access NCERT Solutions for Class 8 Science Chapter 3 – Synthetic Fibers and Plastics
+Access NCERT Solutions for Class 8 Science Chapter 3 – Synthetic Fibres and Plastics

-1. Explain why some fibers are called synthetic.
+1. Explain why some fibres are called synthetic.

 They are man-made, meaning they are made from chemicals like petrochemicals.

-They are artificial fibers made with or without using any natural raw material from plants or animals.
+They are artificial fibres made with or without using any natural raw material from plants or animals.

-Synthetic fibers are typically a chain of small units joined together to form a large single unit called a polymer.
+Synthetic fibres are typically a chain of small units joined together to form a large single unit called a polymer.

-Examples of synthetic fibers are nylon, rayon, acrylic, and polyester.
+Examples of synthetic fibres are nylon, rayon, acrylic, and polyester.

 2. Mark the correct answer.